By Doug Hubley. Published on January 6, 2014

 Showing simultaneously with How to Make the Universe Right is Remix: Selections from the International Collage Center, a wide-ranging survey of collages, curated by the International Collage Center and William Low, curator of the Bates Museum of Art.

-NOTE TO READERS: The Feb.
-5 lecture by ICC founder Pavel Zoubok has been postponed.
-A new date will be announced for it.
+NOTE TO READERS: The March 12 lecture by ICC founder Pavel Zoubok has been canceled due to a predicted snowstorm.